 The Yuba City/Marysville area is located 40 miles north of Woodland.
 As discussed earlier, transportation costs account for much of the price of sand and gravel.
-In this region, hauling the product such a distance results in a significant57 percent increase in cost, thatus makesing this source economically infeasible for local use.
+In this region, hauling the product such a distance results in a significant increase in cost, that makes this source economically infeasible for local use.
 The Mather Air Force Base, South Sacramento, and Folsom sources are located within areas that are already urbanized or are expected to develop in the near future.
 The Folsom Dam has restricted the amount of aggregate that reaches the American River, and mining within the American River Parkway is restricted to existing operations.
-In-channel deposits, therefore, within the parkway are not expected to provide a significant amount of aggregates in the future.
-As discussed in the CCRMP, future commercial mining within Cache Creek will be prohibited, and marketable aggregate that is derived from excavation performed for channel stability purposes will not be sufficient to meet regional needs.
+Inchannel deposits, therefore, within the Parkway are not expected to provide a significant amount of aggregates in the future.
+As discussed in the CCRMP, commercial mining within Cache Creek is prohibited, and marketable aggregate that is derived from excavation performed for channel stability purposes will not be sufficient to meet regional needs.